trayldev/structure-todo-list-project/README.md

 // Webpack Packages
 npm install --save-dev webpack webpack-cli webpack-dev-server style-loader css-loader babel-loader
 // React Hot Reloader
-npm install --save react-hot-loader
+npm install --save react-hot-loader react react-dom
 ```

 Don't worry about these for now, these packages will be explained more in depth as we use them.

 #### HTML

 We will put the below html inside a new file called `index.html` inside our /public folder.
 Note that the line `<div id="root"></div>` is how our React App (we will write this in a moment) is inserting itself into our HTML.
-The other important line in this file is `<script src="../dist/bundle.js"></script>`.
+The other important line in this file is `<script src="../bundle.js"></script>`.
 This line includes the bundle.js file that will be built from our project files.
 More on this later.

 ```
 <!DOCTYPE html>